filecoin-project/lotus-docs/content/en/storage-providers/get-started/economics.md

 _PoSt (Proof-of-Spacetime)_ window checks are performed on 24 hour intervals across the network to ensure that storage providers are continuing to host their required sectors as normal.
 Correspondingly, each storage provider’s set of pledged sectors is partitioned into subsets, one subset for each window.
 Within a given window, each storage provider must submit a PoSt for each sector in their respective subset.
 For each day a storage provider is inactive it will receive a [fault fee](#penalty).

 **Storage fees** are the fees paid regularly by clients after a deal has been reached, in exchange for storing data.
-These fees are automatically deposited into a provider´s associated withdrawal wallet as they continue to perform their duties over time, and are briefly locked upon being received.
+These fees are automatically deposited into a provider’s associated withdrawal wallet as they continue to perform their duties over time, and are briefly locked upon being received.

 ### Block rewards